-- 1.5 The Scottish Government responded to the challenges in town centres by initiating the Town Centre Review.
-The Review put forward a range of policy and capital injection proposals, many of which were ultimately adopted by the Scottish Government.
+- 1.4 The Scottish Government responded to the challenges in town centres by initiating the Town Centre Action Plan, in 2013.
+The Plan included a range of policy and capital injection proposals, many of which the Scottish Government adopted.
 Amongst these was a 'town centre first' principle whereby public bodies consider how they can support town centres before considering development elsewhere.
-The Scottish Government's Place Based Investment Programme will be making £325 million, over 5 years, available in Scotland.
-The scheme will be delivered in partnership with COSLA, "to help create places across Scotland where we are able to live well locally and have vibrant town centres with the facilities, services, opportunities and connections we need to flourish" [Town Centre Action Plan review report: interim joint response, March 2021]. - 1.6 The Town Centre Review was updated in 2021, when the review group published their report 'A New Future for Scotland's Town Centres'.
+The Scottish Government's 'Place Based Investment Programme' started with an initial £325 million capital to accelerate community led regeneration. - 1.5 The Town Centre Review was updated in 2021, when the review group published their report 'A New Future for Scotland's Town Centres'.
 This report followed the resurgence of the value of local centres during and following the COVID-19 pandemic.
-The first recommendation was to ensure the formal positioning of towns and town centres is strengthened in National Planning Framework 4. - 1.7 National Planning Policy is set out in the Scottish Planning Policy, which gives a policy stance to that advocated above.
-"The town centre first principle, stemming from the town centre action plan, promotes an approach to wider decision-making that considers the health and vibrancy of town centres."
-[Scottish Planning Policy 2014, revised 2020]. - 1.8 National Planning Framework 4 (NPF4), the national planning framework for Scotland, was adopted and published by Scottish Ministers on 13 February 2023.
+The first recommendation was to ensure the formal positioning of towns and town centres is strengthened in National Planning Framework 4. - 1.6 National Planning Framework 4 (NPF4), the national planning framework for Scotland, was adopted and published by Scottish Ministers on 13 February 2023.
 The commencement of the provisions of the Planning (Scotland) Act 2019, especially section 13, amended the composition of the Development Plan, making NPF4 part of the statutory Development Plan.
 Therefore, NPF3 and Scottish Planning policy have been superseded by NPF4.
-Policy 27 maintains the policy stance of the Town Centre First approach, with desired outcomes focusing on vibrant and healthy places for people to live, learn, work, enjoy and visit. - 1.9 Local town centre and retail policies are now set out through the Council's Local Development Plan [LDP].
+Policy 27 maintains the policy stance of the Town Centre First approach, with desired outcomes focusing on vibrant and healthy places for people to live, learn, work, enjoy and visit. - 1.7 Local town centre and retail policies are now set out through the Council's Local Development Plan [LDP].
 The LDP includes policies that direct development towards town centres and offer support to development that would benefit town centre vitality and viability.
-The Core Activity Areas policy replaced the previous Prime Retail Frontage policy and supports a preference of class 1 and class 3 uses within the central part of town centres with the aim of encouraging footfall.

-- 1.10 The Council's town centre monitoring processes include annual footfall surveys, and biannual Town Centre Health Checks and Retail Surveys, which measure town centre vacancy rates.
-The primary purpose of this research is to provide an evidential basis for the Council's town centre and retail policy decisions; the data is also used increasingly for broader town centre performance monitoring purposes in the region. - 1.11 The Council has exercised policy levers that are available, including regeneration schemes in Selkirk, Kelso, Jedburgh and Hawick.
-The Conservation Area Regeneration Schemes (CARS) are finished in Selkirk and Kelso but are currently active in Hawick and Jedburgh (due for completion in 2025 and 2022 respectively).
+The Core Activity Areas policy replaced the previous Prime Retail Frontage policy and supports a preference of class 1 and class 3 uses within the central part of town centres with the aim of encouraging footfall. - 1.8 The Council's town centre monitoring processes include annual footfall surveys, and biannual Town Centre Health Checks and Retail Surveys, which measure town centre vacancy rates.
+The primary purpose of this research is to provide an evidential basis for the Council's town centre and retail policy decisions; the data is also used, increasingly, for broader town centre performance monitoring purposes in the region. - 1.9 The Council has exercised policy levers that are available, including regeneration schemes in Selkirk, Kelso, Jedburgh and Hawick.
+The Conservation Area Regeneration Schemes (CARS) in Selkirk, Jedburgh and Kelso are complete, while Hawick remains active and is due to complete in 2025.
 The Borderlands Inclusive Growth Deal, signed in March 2021, has unlocked investment for the Borderlands Partnership; a cross-border deal involving Scottish Borders, Dumfries & Galloway, Northumberland, Carlisle and Cumbria.
 The Place Programme project will support the development and renewal of towns across the Borderlands region.